 - If you are age 60 or older, free tax preparation assistance is available through Tax Counseling for the Elderly.
 Find a location near you .

-from the IRS can help you gather your information for tax year 2014.
+A checklist from the IRS can help you gather your information for tax year 2014.
 Make sure to bring your checking account number and savings account number so you can get your refund directly deposited to your accounts—you can split your refund between your accounts if you want.

 Do it yourself